armory/documentation/_spinnaker_install_admin_guides/manual-service-account.md

   name: spinnaker-service-account # Should match service account name, above
 ```

-Then create the object:
+Then, create the object:

 ```bash
 kubectl apply -f spinnaker-role-and-rolebinding-target.yml
 ```

-## Get the service account, token, and generate the kubeconfig
+## Get the Service Account and Token.
+Generate the Kubeconfig

 Run these commands (or commands like these) to get the token for your service account and create a kubeconfig with access to the service account.